Isaac Newton: Biography And Contributions To Science Of This Researcher

 As a curiosity, some of the “transgressions” carried out by this young thinker are bizarre to say the least: spitting water or using the word god openly are two examples of the 57 collected.

-You may be interested: Walt Whitman: Biography of This American Poet
+You may be interested: Edward Tolman: Biography and Study of Cognitive Maps

 We do not want to carry out a detailed vital review of each of the stages of this fascinating figure, since we firmly believe that his works speak for themselves.
 We will limit ourselves to saying that At the age of 18 he entered the University of Cambridge, and at the early age of 26, he succeeded his own teacher Isaac Barrow in the chair of mathematics from his university.